amyboyd/indexeddb-to-json/README.md

 Add `-p` to print to stdout instead of writing to a file.

 (If you want to run the executable without installing it, use `npx indexeddb-to-json`)

+## Usage of `discover-indexeddb`

+This command tries to find all IndexedDB databases in common directories.

+`discover-indexeddb --csv` will write all discovered databases to a .csv file.

+`discover-indexeddb --stdout` will print all discovered databases to stdout in a CSV format.

 ## Examples